artemcheb722/MANProject/documentation/docs/tasks.md

 - Organizing the storage and output of images through S3 ✔️
 - Configuring the Nginx reverse proxy for routing and static ✔️
 - Using Poetry for dependency management and project builds ✔️
-- Do a sorting of restaurants by city ✔️
+- Do a sorting of projects by categories ✔️
-- Make it possible for users to add comments to restaurants ❌
+- Make it possible for users to add comments to projects ✔️
+- Create settings to change the user profile ✔️
+- user uploading of projects to the website ❌
+- Set up user's account page ✔️